sokhna00/devopsProject/README.md

 ## Step 1: Create Kubernetes Deployment for PostgreSQL

-1. Create a Kubernetes Deployment YAML file for PostgreSQL (e.g., `postgres-deployment.yaml`).
+1. Create a Kubernetes Deployment YAML file for PostgreSQL (`postgres-deployment.yaml`).

 2. Define the PostgreSQL configuration, such as database name, user, and password.

-3. Apply the PostgreSQL Deployment to your Kubernetes cluster: kubectl apply -f postgres-deployment.yaml
+3. Apply the PostgreSQL Deployment to your Kubernetes cluster: `kubectl apply -f postgres-deployment.yaml`

-4. Verify that the PostgreSQL database is running: kubectl get pods
+4. Verify that the PostgreSQL database is running: `kubectl get pods`

 ## Step 2: Create Kubernetes Service for PostgreSQL

-1. Create a Kubernetes Service YAML file for PostgreSQL (e.g., `postgres-service.yaml`).
+1. Create a Kubernetes Service YAML file for PostgreSQL (`postgres-service.yaml`).

 2. Define the PostgreSQL port (5432).

-3. Apply the PostgreSQL Service to your Kubernetes cluster: kubectl apply -f postgres-service.yaml
+3. Apply the PostgreSQL Service to your Kubernetes cluster: `kubectl apply -f postgres-service.yaml`

 ## Step 3: Update Django Application Settings

 1. Update your Django application settings to use the PostgreSQL database.

-2. Configure the PostgreSQL host as the `postgres-service` DNS name (e.g., `postgres-service`).
+2. Configure the PostgreSQL host as the `postgres-service` DNS name (`postgres-service`).

 3. Provide the database name, user, and password as configured in the Deployment YAML.

 ## Step 4: Deploy Django Application on Kubernetes

-1. Create a Kubernetes Deployment YAML file for your Django application (e.g., `django-deployment.yaml`).
+1. Create a Kubernetes Deployment YAML file for Django application (`django-deployment.yaml`).

 2. Define the number of replicas, Docker image, and container port (8000).

-3. Apply the Django Deployment to your Kubernetes cluster: kubectl apply -f django-deployment.yaml
+3. Apply the Django Deployment to Kubernetes cluster: `kubectl apply -f django-deployment.yaml`

-4. Create a Kubernetes Service YAML file to expose your Django application (e.g., `django-service.yaml`).
+4. Create a Kubernetes Service YAML file to expose Django application (`django-service.yaml`).

-5. Apply the Django Service to your Kubernetes cluster: kubectl apply -f django-service.yaml
+5. Apply the Django Service to your Kubernetes cluster: `kubectl apply -f django-service.yaml`

-6. Wait for the external IP (if using LoadBalancer) to be assigned to the Django Service: kubectl get services
+6. Wait for the external IP to be assigned to the Django Service: `kubectl get services`

 ## Step 5: Access Your Django Application

-1. Once the external IP is assigned, access your Django application in your web browser using the external IP.
+1. Once the external IP is assigned, access the Django application in your web browser using the external IP.

 2. You can now access your Django application at the specified URL ( `/user-list/`).